petrickjerico/tp/docs/DeveloperGuide.md

 2. StudyBananas asks for confirmation.
 3. User confirms it.
 4. StudyBananas adds the task to the task list.
-    Use case ends
+    Use case ends.

 **Extensions**
 * 2a.
 User disconfirms the request.
    * a1.
 StudyBananas stops the process.
-    Use case ends
+    Use case ends.
 * *a.
 Cancellation
    * a1.
 User asks for cancellation of current command.
-    Use case ends
+    Use case ends.

 #### Use case: UC10 Delete a task
 **MSS**